algolia/docsearch/docs/src/config-file.md

 ### `scrape_start_urls` _Optional_

 By default, the crawler will extract content from the pages defined in `starts_urls`.
-If you do have valuable content on your `starts_urls` or these pages are duplicates from another one, you should set this to `false`.
+If you do not have any valuable content on your `starts_urls` or that some pages are duplicates from another one, you should set this to `false`.

 ```json